Back to School with Franklin: Plot

 Hence, this special edition is able to help students cope with their fears.
 Watching Franklin and his class overcome their fears of change and eventually accept the fact that they were going to have an interim teacher, is an aspect that many students are able to relate to when starting a new school year.

 Many students starting at a new school fear that they are unable to create new friendships, or constantly feel bored because they do not have their friends that they are used to playing with.
 This aspect can also be related to the movie and Franklin's sister Harriet.
 Although Harriet had not started school yet, she was going through an emotional time knowing that her friend was starting school and not able to play with her during the day anymore.
 Harriet was quickly able recover from this by being introduced to Beaver's little brother Kit.
 She was still a little frustrated because their personalities did not match at first, however, they were quickly able to recover from this rough beginning to their friendship.

-Franklin's characters morals and maturity can are also noticed in this episode when he hands over his favourite blue blanket to his little sister, to help keep her calm.
+Franklin's characters morals and maturity can are also noticed in this episode when he hands over his favorite blue blanket to his little sister, to help keep her calm.
 These same values are then later noticed when she copies the actions of her brother to hand them to her new friend Kit during his troubles.